 A Proud History

-The CT Society was founded in 1893 by Elizabeth Colt and since 1919 it has owned and operated the Webb-Deane-Stevens Museum at 211 Main Street in Wethersfield; also our headquarters.
+The National Society of the Colonial Dames of America in Connecticut (NSCDA-CT) was founded in 1893 by Elizabeth Colt and since 1919 it has owned and operated the Webb-Deane-Stevens Museum at 211 Main Street in Wethersfield; also our headquarters.
 It is there that we hold our two general membership meetings per year as well as our major biennial fundraiser Tags and Treasures.
 We are in the midst of a major fundraising campaign to build an addition on the Webb House, a culmination of years of work and one that is extraordinarily exciting for the Society.
 This will allow the museum to run its education programs year-round.

 On the national level we support our headquarters, Dumbarton House in Washington DC, Gunston Hall, the home of George Mason the author of the Virginia Bill of Rights, in Virginia, and Sulgrave Manor, the ancestral home of the Washington family in Buckinghamshire in England.